-The Psychology Department maintains Safety Data Sheets (SDS) for all chemicals located within the Psychology Laboratories.
-The SDS sheets are located in room G073.
 SDS sheets should be consulted for detailed, chemical-specific handling instructions before using any chemical.
 All chemicals should remain in their original container with the original label attached unless transferred to an appropriately labeled container.
+Online access to SDS sheets can be obtained at: jmu.kha.com, or by downloading the app 'SDS mobile', and login (Username: jmu@sdsmobile.app, Password: jmusds2019).